Unity-Technologies/ml-agents/docs/Training-Self-Play.md

 1 - `play_against_current_self_ratio`, the agent will play against a snapshot of itself from a past iteration.

+A larger value of `play_against_current_self_ratio` indicates that an agent will be playing against itself more often.
+Since the agent is updating it's policy, the opponent will be different from iteration to iteration.
+This can lead to an unstable learning environment, but poses the agent with an [auto-curricula](https://openai.com/blog/emergent-tool-use/) of more increasingly challenging situations which may lead to a stronger final policy.

+Recommended Range : 0.0 - 1.0

 ### Window

 The `window` parameter corresponds to the size of the sliding window of past snapshots from which the agent's opponents are sampled.
 For example, a `window` size of 5 will save the last 5 snapshots taken.
 Each time a new snapshot is taken, the oldest is discarded.

+A larger value of `window` means that an agent's pool of opponents will contain a larger diversity of behaviors since it will contain policies from earlier in the training run.
+Like in the `save_steps` hyperparameter, the agent trains against a wider variety of opponents.
+Learning a policy to defeat more diverse opponents is a harder problem and so may require more overall training steps but also may lead to more general and robust policy at the end of training.

+Recommended Range : 5 - 30

 ## Training Statistics